johnneycao/PowerBI-Open-Data-for-fun/docs/BasicData.md

 1. Create a parameter **StartDate** for the *Start Date*;
 1. Convert parameter to table and add **EndDate**;
 1. Create a list of date between **StartDate** and **EndDate** , and then delete **StartDate** and **EndDate** columns;
-1. Add Columns for Year, Quarter, Month and Day Columns;
+1. Add Columns for Year, Quarter, Month, Week and Day Columns;
 1. Set the table as Date Table (**Table tools** -> **Mark as data table**).

 #### Power Query Sample Script